-Without a defined pattern in the system, managers risk scheduling outside agreed hours, or approving leave without the correct deductions.
+Without a defined working pattern, managers risk scheduling outside agreed hours or approving leave without the correct deductions.

 Working Patterns prevents this by making expectations visible and enforceable inside your roster.
 If a shift is added outside the pattern, Alkimii flags it instantly - giving you the choice to adjust or override.